rhomber/mojito-coding-test/SOLUTION.md

 some ORM auto-creating magic.
 This is especially important when you want to define exactly how things should be created (foreign key constraints, unique constraints, potentially triggers).
 I also feel it's a lot safer, I have had some bad experiences with the code based generators.

+Also, I would like to mention that I usually use PostgreSQL (and CockroachDb), so I prefer to use go-pg (and my rewrite of go-pg that supports cockroachdb).
+This is my first time using sqlite3, and I haven't really used GORM before either.
+I would have also used int64 (or uint64) for the ID's as well, but GORM defaults to uint so I went with it (but would have created my own solution if this were a real scenario).